 Research & Development: Anechoic Accuracy

-Total Sound Power measurement and numerous calculations, can be done quickly and with the highest precision.
-Additional measurement capabilities include: MLS; Swept Sine; Stepped Sine; FFT; Impulse Response; Wide-band Spectrum Analysis; Impedance; Phase Response; Total Harmonic Distortion; Individual Harmonic Distortion Analysis (2nd, 3rd, 4th, 5th, etc.); and Mechanical/Vibrational Analysis.
+Additional measurement capabilities include: Total Sound Power, MLS, Swept Sine, Stepped Sine, FFT, Impulse Response, Wide-band Spectrum Analysis, Impedance, Phase Response, Total Harmonic Distortion, Individual Harmonic Distortion Analysis (2nd, 3rd, 4th, 5th, etc.), and Mechanical/Vibrational Analysis.

-All measurements are computer-based using digitally generated signals.
-A proprietary graphical user interface maintains the extensive measurement database and allows for immediate comparative analysis.
-Paradigm's cutting-edge, anechoic-based measurement system allows for consistently accurate high-resolution measurements through the complete audible range, right down to an unheard of 6 Hz!
+In fact, Paradigm's cutting-edge, anechoic-based measurement and testing system allows for consistently accurate high-resolution measurements through the complete audible range, right down to an unheard of 6 Hz!

-A highly advanced digital data — acquisition measurement system operated with software developed and written by Paradigm researchers.
+Screen shot of our advanced digital data acquisition and measurement system, software developed and perfected by Paradigm researchers.